 Students completing the Radiation Therapy Program (RTT’s) are trained to deliver therapeutic radiation.
 The program is a two-plus-two design with the first two years being pre-requisites.
 Upon application, interview, and acceptance - the final two years are an intensive practical program.
 Training is provided by University of Iowa Hospitals and Clinics faculty in the Department of Radiation Oncology, with the hands-on component at the University of Iowa Hospitals and Clinics under the close guidance of licensed Radiation Therapists.
 In conjunction with clinical rotations, students complete coursework in patient care, radiation safety, pathology, medical physics, radiation therapy principles, medical ethics, sectional and vascular anatomy, research methodologies, CT principles, and CT procedures.

-Upon completion, students will graduate with a Bachelor’s Degree in the Radiation Sciences and be eligible for certification by sitting for the national board exam offered through the American Registry of Radiologic Technologists (ARRT).
+Upon completion, students will graduate with a Bachelor’s Degree in the Radiation Sciences and be eligible to apply to sit for the national board certification exam offered through the American Registry of Radiologic Technologists (ARRT).
 This program is accredited through the Joint Review Committee on Education in Radiologic Technology (JRCERT).

 The radiation therapist functions as a member of the team of physician (Radiation Oncologist), physicist, dosimetrist, and nurse to provide treatment using ionizing radiation sources for patients with malignant and some benign diseases.
 The radiation therapist is responsible for the daily delivery of the prescribed treatment according to the treatment plan prepared by the Radiologic Technology physician in consultation with the medical physicist.
 The therapist works with the oncology nurse in the daily assessment of the patient's status and needs during their course of therapy.